pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. method:: commit(overlay = True)

-      Update the page's `/Contents` with the accumulated drawing commands.
+      Update the page's ``/Contents`` with the accumulated drawing commands.
 If a ``Shape`` is not committed, the page will not be changed.
-The method must be preceeded with at least one ``finish()`` method.
+The method must be preceeded with at least one ``finish()`` or text insertion method.

       :arg bool overlay: determine whether to put the drawing in foreground (default) or background.
-Relevant only, if the page is not empty.
+Relevant only, if the page has a non-empty ``/Contents`` object.

    .. attribute:: doc